 \section{Introduction}

-Baryon Acoustic Oscillations (BAO) are a primordial phenomenon originating from sound waves in the early universe, which propagated until the decoupling of baryons and photons, leaving a characteristic geometrical imprint on the present-day distribution of cosmic structures.~\citep{Peebles70, Einsenstein98,Meiksin1999}.
-The radius of these spherical sound waves reached the limit value $r_d$ at the end of baryon drag epoch, this scale is known as the sound horizon.
-The spherical shell where the sound waves stopped due to decoupling, left seeds of matter for the formation of structures there.
-Therefore, the tracer of matter~(e.g., galaxies, quasars, HI), in the observed universe has an excess of probability to grow at the location of the spherical shell.
-The BAO scale, in this sense, can be used as a statistical standard ruler~\citep{Blake:2003rh}, an essential tool for measuring cosmic distances and, consequently, studying the nature of dark energy~\citep{Blake03,Seo03}.
+Baryon Acoustic Oscillations (BAO) are a primordial phenomenon originating from sound waves in the early universe, which propagated until the decoupling of baryons and photons, leaving a characteristic geometrical imprint on the present-day distribution of cosmic structures~\citep{Peebles70, Einsenstein98,Meiksin1999}.
+The radius of these spherical sound waves reached the limit value $r_d$ at the end of the baryon drag epoch; this scale is known as the sound horizon.
+The spherical shell where the sound waves stopped due to decoupling left seeds of matter for the formation of structures.
+Therefore, tracers of matter (e.g., galaxies, quasars, HI) in the observed universe have an excess of probability to grow at the location of these spherical shells.
+The BAO scale, in this sense, can be used as a statistical standard ruler, an essential tool for measuring cosmic distances and, consequently, studying the nature of dark energy~\citep{Blake03,Seo03}.

 From an observational perspective, this excess of probability manifests in two-point statistics as oscillations in the power spectrum, $P(k)$~\citep{2dFGRS:2005yhx}, and as a peak in the two-point correlation function, $\xi(r)$~\citep{SDSS:2005xqv}.
 In both three-dimensional estimators, detecting the BAO feature requires a large cosmological volume, a high number density of tracers, and precise spectroscopic redshifts~\citep{Blake03}.
 The BAO signal, whether measured in $\xi(r)$ or $P(k)$, arises from a combination of radial and transverse pairs of cosmic objects.
 Radial modes are sensitive to the Hubble parameter, $H(z)$, while transverse modes probe the angular diameter distance, $D_A(z)$.
-These components can be analyzed separately—either along the line of sight~\citep{Gaztanaga09,Marra19} or across it~\citep{Sanchez11,Crocce11,Carnero12,deCarvalho21}.
+These components can be analyzed separately either along the line of sight~\citep{Gaztanaga09,Marra19} or across it~\citep{Sanchez11,Crocce2011,Carnero12,deCarvalho21}.
 The transverse mode, in particular, is especially well suited for photometric surveys~\citep{Benitez:2008fs,Simpson09,Sanchez11}.